Yale-BIM/f21-assignments/assignment-3/README.md

 ![equation](https://latex.codecogs.com/png.latex?%5Cbold%7Bt%7D%20&plus;%20rotate%28%5Cbold%7Bq%27%7D%2C%20%5Calpha%29), <!--$`\bold{t} + rotate(\bold{q'}, \alpha)`$-->
 where `rotate()` is a function that implements IV-3.
 Modify the `draw_image()` function in your new `fancy_virtual_camera.py` script to compute 20 3D points equally distributed along the edge of the sphere that is seen by the camera.
-The code that computes these points should be added to the function after it renders the red circle with fixed radius from Part III of this assignment.
+The code that computes these points should replace the prior computation for the red circle from Part III.

-    > Tip.
-The radius of the sphere in the world is provided through the /target message.
-See the `radius` field.
+    Note that the radius of the sphere in the world is provided through the /target message (see the `radius` field).
+You should pass this value from the target callback to the `draw_image()` function using the optional keyworded arguments `kwargs`.
+    More specifically, you should pass the value using the `radius` keyword: `draw_image(x, y, z, K, width, height, radius=target_msg.radius)`.

+    > Tip: If you are not familiar with keyworded variable length arguments in Python, check [this guide](https://book.pythontips.com/en/latest/args_and_kwargs.html).

 - **IV-5.**  Add a few lines of code to the `draw_image()` function such that it draws a blue contour for the sphere on the image using OpenCV.
 The contour should connect the projected points on the image: